 Located right across from City Hall, Confederation Park on Canada Day is home to food trucks, activities and is your ticket to some of the world's most recognized jazz artists, presented by the TD Ottawa Jazz Festival.
 If your family enjoys good music, Confederation Park is a must-stop on Canada Day and the entire weekend!

 Mackenzie-King Estate is in the heart of Gatineau Park and makes for great photos any time of year.
 If your family loves the outdoors, take a walk through the wooded paths or gardens, visit historical ruins from the early 1900s or enjoy a cup of tea at the Mackenzie King Café and Tearoom.

 Ottawa Champions Baseball Game

 Take your kids to a ball game!
-The Ottawa Champions have a game at 1:35 p.m. on Canada Day as well as July 2nd.
+The Ottawa Champions have a game at 1:30 p.m. on Canada Day.
 Enjoy ball game food, cheer on the local team and sing with the mascot!
 Seats prices are economical and it’s fun for the entire family, regardless of age (or whether or not they like baseball).

 Scotiabank Canada Day Road Races

 If you and your family love to run join Run Ottawa for the Scotiabank Canada Day Road Races at Walter Baker Park as part of the official Kanata Canada Day celebrations.
 There will be fun and friendly running events, including 5K, 10K, 1.5K Fun Run for kids aged 5 to 11 and a 100 Meter Tow Trot for kids ages 4 and under.
 A fun and healthy way to start Canada Day!